bright/new-www/content/blog/a-product-designer-who-sees-through-the-code-meet-joanna.md

 I also feel grateful because **from the first day at Bright Inventions I was treated with respect even though it was my first product designer job**.
 I was surprised that from the beginning **people asked me about my opinion and expected my expertise**.
 I was also happy that I could instantly implement all the new techniques and best practices that I learned at college.

 ## So what are the key factors of successful cooperation between designers and developers/PMs?

+The primary aspect is **context**.
+When communicating with a team member (and vice-versa), it's important not to simply state a request like "I need you to do it quickly because I say so".
+You need to **provide the reasons behind your request and explain why you need their help**.

+Additionally, **open communication** plays a significant role in effective collaboration.
+Simply **say what you mean, don’t make others assume your intentions** because that will lead to miscommunications.

+Another crucial factor in communication is [empathy](/blog/three-dimensions-of-empathy/).
+It is essential to **always try to understand the other person's perspective and take it into consideration**.